 In the second scenario, the parents of a child who has no serious medical conditions are told their son or daughter has a positive fructose breath hydrogen test and needs to stop eating all fructose.
 This leads the family to incorrectly believe that even small amounts of fructose are dangerous and harmful to the child, and all sources of fructose (including fruits and vegetables!) must be eliminated from the child’s diet forever.

 - Since excessive fructose absorption can lead to disease, humans are designed to be able to malabsorb some.

 - To avoid troublesome symptoms associated with fructose malabsorption, reduce the amount ingested.
-Remember that the amount of fructose in dried fruit, syrups, honey and juice is much greater than the amount found in fresh fruit, and that the fiber in whole fruit helps prevent harm.
+Remember that the amount of fructose in dried fruit, syrups, honey and juice is much greater than the amount found in fresh fruit, the fiber in whole fruit also helps prevent harm.

 - Fructose is not necessary for human survival, but eating seasonal fruits and vegetables is not harmful and generally recommended.